JoshuaSchlesiger/CruchyTransmitter/README.md

 * **spring.api.animesub.refill** <- Recharge of the number of opportunities per minute at which a client can change their subscriptions
 * **spring.api.animesub.storage** <- Number of options for using the interface
-## Deployment

-### Requirements
-* Java version: 20.0.2
-* Maven version 3.9.6
-* Tomcat version 10.1.24
-* Postgres version 15.6

-### Database preparation

-I use a Postgres database.
-I have written a file in the project path which gives you the commands to create your database correctly.
-The file is called postgre.commands

 ### Instructions to deploy